AdvikarA/AdvikarA.github.io/index.markdown

     }
   </script>
 <p class="hover-text">Hover over me</p>
-Highschool / Massachusetts
+College / Massachusetts

 ### Who?
 <body>
   <div class="bio animate__animated animate__shakeX">
     <p class="bio-text">
-      Hi, I’m Advikar, a high schooler from Massachusetts.
+      Hi, I’m Advikar, a recently graduated high schooler from Massachusetts.
 I like pens, rocks, stars, and deer (among other things).
 I wanted to try making a personal website in order to learn HTML/CSS and to hold some info and projects I’ve accumulated over the past few years.
 A lot of the things I’m working on are mostly comp sci focused, but I’m involved in a ton of other random stuff.
 If you want to contact me, I got socials somewhere below.
+Updated 6/3/24
     </p>
     <p class="bio-text-small">This website is pretty raw and I'm not the best at HTML/CSS so bear with</p>
   </div>